 - If you do not provide correct identification at the time of the exam, it is considered a missed appointment.
-Your identification must match what you use to submit your application.
+Your identification must match exactly what you use to submit your application.
 You will be required to pay another full exam fee before choosing another appointment. - If you arrive more than 30 minutes late for an appointment, examination fees will be forfeited.
-If you are a no-show to your appointment, examination fees will be forfeited.
+If you are a no-show to your appointment, examination fees will be forfeited. - You cannot reschedule any exam on the final day of your eligibility or the day of your scheduled exam.